The ECCO Method

 synthesize larger ideas

-improve confidence in writing and discussion
+build confidence in writing and discussion

 Example of Completed ECCO Map—The Stranger by Albert Camus.
 (10th grade student work)